 Republican Brad Little wins Idaho governor's race

-BOISE, Idaho (AP) — Longtime Republican lawmaker Brad Little defeated Democratic challenger Paulette Jordan on Tuesday to become Idaho's next governor.
+BOISE, Idaho (AP) — Longtime Republican lawmaker Brad Little defeated Democratic challenger Paulette Jordan on Tuesday to become Idaho's next governor, immediately saying he'd assert Idaho's independence from federal authority.

+"I look forward to working with President Trump to continue to allow Idahoans to be the masters of their own destiny," he said in a victory speech.
+"Idaho has been fairly successful but we have more to do in taking back the authority that the federal government over the years has taken, whether it's in the area of education, transportation, health care, public lands management and all the areas of regulation."

 Little's win came as no surprise in the deeply conservative state, despite significant national media attention given to his opponent.